kcsarrdah/ApplicationHelper/README.md

 # ApplicationHelper
-A pythin script for helping in job applications
+A python script for helping in job applications